-Initiative Description Measures Benefits Timescale for Implementation Responsibility services and facilities available on the site Publicise Travel Plan Success Promote the Travel Plan and achievements made Feedback to staff/pupils on progress against travel plan targets Students will remain involved and aware of the Travel Plan, and will be more likely to continue mode shift and encourage others to do the same Annually after the School is occupied STPC Provide travel information to prospective Students Provide travel information in the school prospectus Provide information on all modes in the school prospectus Students will be well informed on their travel options before joining the school and may be encouraged to change previously established travel habits.
-When the school is advertised to future pupils STPC Encoura ging greater use of s sustainable transport modes, rathe er than the car Cycle Facilities The development will provide secure cycle parking and information on cycle routes and cycle facilities.
+Initiative Description Measures Benefits Timescale for Implementation Responsibility Publicise Travel Plan Success Promote the Travel Plan and achievements made Feedback to residents on progress against travel plan targets Residents will remain involved and aware of the RTP, and will be more likely to continue mode shift and encourage others to do the same Annually after the development is occupied RTPC Provide travel information to prospective residents Provide travel information in the marketing suite show homes and/or the websites Provide information on all modes and train sales/ marketing staff to give information on the options available Residents will be well informed on their travel options before agreeing to occupy the units, and may be encouraged to change previously established travel habits.
+When the marketing materials is produced / show home is opened RTPC/Client Encouraging greater use of sustainable transport modes Cycle Parking Facilities The development will provide secure cycle parking, cycle routes and information on cycle facilities.
 To provide secure cycle parking spaces.
-An information leaflet on cycle facilities available should be given to staff and students Provision of cycle facilities will encourage staff and students to use bicycles as a mode of travel With Development The School Pedestrian Facilities Creating better pedestrian links to the wider area.
+An information leaflet on cycle facilities available should be given to residents Provision of cycle facilities will encourage residents to use bicycles as a mode of travel With Development Client Pedestrian Facilities Creating better pedestrian links to the wider area.
 To develop good pedestrian links to the wider local area and public transport facilities.
-Improved pedestrian links will encourage staff/pupils to walk instead of using a bus to reach local areas.
-The TP will highlight areas within a 5 and 15-minute walking radius.
-Some of this will be a part of the redevelopment when it is completed The School Develop agreed safe routes to school (pedestrian and cycle) Promote certain routes to and from the site to ensure pupils are using lit and appropriate routes To improve safety of pupils on their way to and from the school Greater uptake of walking and cycling due to increased safety and awareness As part of the development The School
+Install a Legible London wayfinding monolith.
+Improved pedestrian links will encourage residents to walk instead of using a bus to reach local areas.
+The RTP will highlight areas within a 5 and 25-minute walking radius.
+Some of this will be a part of the redevelopment when it is completed LBRuT/CLient Public Transport Guides Issuing information to residents on public transport options and journey planners.
+Provide a guide detailing the available public transport routes in the area and how to access them.
+Improved knowledge and ease of access to public transport will encourage residents to use it when possible.
+On Occupation LBRuT Encouraging the best use of car and other vehicles